Tamina24/Tamina24/README.md

 - 👋 Hi, I’m @Tamina24
-- 👀 I’m interested in learning how to **desgin** on a digital platform.
+- 👀 I’m interested in learning how to **design** on a digital platform.
 - 🌱 I’m currently learning how to code and do digital design.
 - 💞️ I’m looking to collaborate on ... _not sure yet!_
 - 📫 How to reach me: Write a letter and send it with **Hedwig**